yuragol2000/1st_sem_1cours/SOLVE_SQUARY/README.md

-# 1st_sem_1cours
-  This is my first year programming course
+# This is my first year programming course implementation
 ## h2